madhusudhanbyru111/DB/README.md

 • Following code execution, the console will display the information shown below. • To normalize the provided table, enter the highest normal form by pressing 1 for 1NF, 2 for 2NF, 3 for 3NF, B for BCNF, 4 for 4NF, and 5 for 5NF. • Next, press 1 to obtain the supplied relation's highest normal form, and press 2 if the highest normal form is not needed.
 The primary key for this relation should be StudentID,Course.
 Then, insert the values for the primary key, separated by commas.

 • It offers the query of the decomposed tables after decomposing the given table till it satisfies the specified normal form if it is not in the provided normal form. • Otherwise, it returns the original table's query if the supplied table satisfies the given normal form. • The candidate keys for every table in the 5NF are supplied.
 The candidate key for the student table is StudentID; for the course table, it is Course; and for the professor table, it is Professor. • The highest normal form that the provided table can satisfy is shown at the end.
 Only 1NF is satisfied by the provided table.

+Challenges faced:
+1. Implementing Algorithms:
+  The normalization methods required careful attention to detail as they were being coded.
+A thorough grasp of functional   connections was necessary because each normal form has unique needs and guidelines for spotting infractions.
+The implementation of checks for different forms, including 1NF, 2NF, and BCNF, required a thorough relational design approach.
+It was also difficult to make sure the algorithms could correctly decompose relations without introducing redundancy or missing important information.
+It was essential to test the algorithms on a variety of datasets in order to find potential flaws and edge situations.
+To make sure the algorithms operated properly in a variety of situations, this process of improvement and debugging was crucial.

+2. Data Types and SQL Compatibility
+   Mapping Python data types to SQL data types posed significant challenges throughout the project.
+Each programming language has its own set of data types, and ensuring compatibility during the generation of SQL queries required a thorough understanding of both systems.
+The need to convert various Python types—such as integers, floats, strings, and dates—into their appropriate SQL counterparts added complexity.
+Additionally, considering database constraints like primary keys, foreign keys, and unique constraints made the mapping process more intricate.
+Thorough testing was necessary to ensure that the generated SQL queries executed correctly without type-related errors or mismatches, highlighting the importance of accuracy in database design.